gamedevware/charon/docs/gamedata/datatypes/sub/asset_collection.rst

 Asset Path Collection
 ======================

-The ``Asset Path Collection`` is a sub-type of the ``Text`` data type and is used to store multiple paths to game assets within game data.
+The ``Asset Path Collection`` is a sub-type of the :doc:`Text <../all/text>` data type and is used to store multiple paths to game assets within game data.
 Each path is separated by the ``|`` (pipe) character.

 Paths are typically relative to the project root and can be used to load assets directly at runtime.